thirdy/wts/README.md

 3. Configure your config.properties file:
  a. poelogpath - path to your Path of Exile Client.txt file
  b. ahkpath    - path to your AutoHotKey executable
-4. Configure your overlay_config.ini file if desired (not required).
+4. (Not required) Configure your overlay_config.ini file if desired.
-5. Install the Path of Exile font "Fontin" for a better experience, located in subfolder "resource" (not required).
+5. (Not required) Install the Path of Exile font "Fontin" for a better experience, located in subfolder "resource".
 6. Run via run.bat

 # Contributors